brieucpopper/cassiopee-yannMILLET-mathieuMARTIAL-brieucPOPPER/readme.md

 ## 3. adding sentiment analysis

-This analysis is long to run on many posts (approximately 3 hours on a decent computer)
+This analysis is long to run on many posts (approximately 3 hours for this database on a decent computer)

 The file nlp.py is the file doing the work here.